bmac/enzyme-after-update/README.md

 ## API

 ### afterUpdate(reactWrapper)
-Returns a promise that waits for
-`reactWrapper` an instance of an [Enzyme](https://github.com/airbnb/enzyme) ReactWrapper class.
+Returns a promise that waits for the provided `reactWrapper` (an instance of an [Enzyme](https://github.com/airbnb/enzyme) ReactWrapper class) to call `componentDidUpdate`.

 ## Example
 ```js